Donegal Wilson: Political career

 In August 2024, Wilson was announced as the BC Conservatives candidate for the riding of Boundary-Similkameen in the 2024 provincial election.
 When the election was held, Wilson defeated BC NDP incumbent Roly Russell, who had been the MLA for the riding since 2020, as well as Green candidate Kevin Eastwood and Independent Sean Taylor.
-She currently serves in the official opposition's shadow cabinet as the Critic for Water, Land, Resource Stewardship and Wildlife Management.
+She has served in the official opposition's shadow cabinet as the Critic for Water, Land, Resource Stewardship and Wildlife Management.

+In September 2026, she resigned from the BC Conservatives caucus to sit as an independent, the eighth such defection since mid-August 2026.
+On September 18, Wilson and seven other MLAs joined CentreBC.